Truth and Courage Win over Fear

 Last night my blood pressure spiked.
 It was quite high, and I had some pain in my left shoulder.
 I texted my husband who was downstairs and said that I didn’t feel great.
 I was worried about what was going on.

 My husband came up to bed with the dogs.
 I showed him where the pain was.
-Continue reading “The Scapegoat”
+Continue reading “The Protector”

 I recently watched Real Time with Bill Maher and Bill’s last guest was the comedian, Louis Anderson.
 Bill said to Louis that he heard he cries every day.
 My ears perked up.